huggingface/blog/introducing-csearch.md

 The candidate token `next_id` whose score is highest is chosen as the next token.

-Unlike the stochastic methods, such as Top-K and nucleus sampling, contrastive search intergrates the model confidence into the $s(x_i)$ to make sure the coherent the with the prefix.
+Unlike the stochastic methods, such as Top-K and nucleus sampling, contrastive search intergrates the model confidence into the $s(x_i)$ to make sure the coherence with the prefix.
 Meanwhile the degeneration penalty effectively reduce the score of the tokens that may raise the degeneration problem.

 ### 3. Some interesting cases